 Some dog breeds need coats more than others – whether it’s fur length, attitude to changes in temperature – or just their attitude to rain!
 In our experience, keeping your pup safe, dry and warm is only ever a good thing.
 Otherwise, your pet will end up a soggy doggy, and they could develop all kinds of health problems.

-Knowing how to measure your dog’s body properly for a coat will ensure maximum comfort and effectiveness – we’ll show you the way to get the right measurements.
+Knowing how to measure for a dog coat will ensure maximum comfort and effectiveness – we’ll show you the way to get the right measurements.

 Buying a coat for your dog is an act of love – you’re looking after their health.
 Regardless of dog breed or size, all pups are going to feel more than a bit chilly in the rain and snow, and for that reason, a waterproof and/or insulated coat is going to be a fantastic asset.